How To Fix Irritable Bowel Syndrome (IBS) By Treating The Root Causes

 - you get bad gas and pain in the general gut area when you are stressed (seemingly regardless of what you eat);

-- emotionally you feel like you have zero control over your body and your gut is controlling you.
+- emotionally you feel like you have zero control over your body, and your gut is controlling you.

 If all your tests are normal, you are told you have Irritable Bowel Syndrome – not a disease, a syndrome!

 To say that this is a frustrating diagnosis for many is an understatement (who thought of ‘Irritable’ in the first place??
-The bowel is not Irritable, it’s not in a mood!).
+The bowel is not Irritable.
+It’s not in a mood!).

-Worst case scenario – you get prescriptions for laxatives and anti-depressants and get told ‘this is all in your head’ and you need to ‘just relax‘.
+Worst case scenario – you get prescriptions for laxatives and anti-depressants and get told ‘this is all in your head’ and you need to ‘just relax ‘.

 Been there, done that.

-First of all, do NOT accept the vague diagnosis of ‘Irritable Bowel Syndrome’!
+First of all, do NOT accept the vague diagnosis of ‘Irritable Bowel Syndrome!’

 There is always a cause for IBS.
 It just needs to be uncovered with proper gut testing.

-When I conduct a GI Map Gut Test with my clients, 99% of the time the reasons (there are usually multiple) for their IBS are blatantly clear.
+When I conduct a GI Map Gut Test with my clients, 99% of the time, the reasons (there are usually multiple) for their IBS are blatantly clear.

-And yes, sometimes a follow up endoscopy/colonoscopy is required if the issue has progressed enough to warrant further investigation.
+And yes, sometimes a follow-up endoscopy/colonoscopy is required if the issue has progressed enough to warrant further investigation.

 Common causes for Irritable Bowel Syndrome: